Sprinkler System Design | Irrigation Using Water Wisely

 Water restrictions almost seem to be the norm anymore making sprinkler system designs, irrigation and water use an ongoing hot topic.
 In the future we should only see more shortages and regulations placed on water use for both the homeowner and commercial operation.

-Sprinkler system design, irrigation methods and frequency will vary depending on the location, irrigation system ( sprinkler, drip, microjet), water quality and the type of plant or application needed.
+Sprinkler system design, irrigation methods (like a drip irrigation system) and frequency will vary depending on the location, irrigation system ( sprinkler, drip, microjet), water quality and the type of plant or application needed.

 Determine Water Needs